mpieva/quicksand/docs/source/flags.rst

   * - --doublestranded
     -
-    - | Count C to T at the 5' and G to A substitutions at the 3' end of mapped sequences,
+    - | Count C-to-T substitutions at the 5' and G-to-A substitutions at the 3' end sequence alignments,
-      | Default: Count C to T substitutions on 5' and 3' ends.
+      | Default: Count C-to-T substitutions on both the 5' and 3' ends.
       ::

           Example: